SNTag/blog-hugo/content/about/index.md

 This blog will be a record of projects completed both professionally and in my spare time.
 Beyond that, it will be about programming, history, and a little bit of life.
 I started this blog out of a project to figure out static web programming.
 It's a little something that's still developing into something else.

-I am still developing my comments system, it may not always be online.
-If you don't see the system after a couple of hours or suspect an error, please let me know through a [https://github.com/SNTag/blog-hugo/issues](github issue).

 # About me: Shayonendra N. Tagore

 {{< rawhtml >}}